theideabureau/bureau-acf-data-selector-field/README.md

 This add-on will work with:

-* version 4 and up
+* Versions 4 and 5

 ### Installation